 I am having a shopping attack for a camera.
 I want a small camera that I can hold easily in my hand and carry in my pocket with a reassuring feeling that I own something cool.
 Then I will enjoy reading reviews of the camera to confirm that I made a smart purchase.

 The real question is why I’m in a frenzy to buy something new.
 These impulses come over me occasionally.
 Part of the feeling comes from trying to retrieve the past: in particular, objects that I have sold and wish I had hung onto; items I replaced thinking that a newer model would improve on what I already owned.

 That easily could be the case with a camera.
 I would be paying $400 for something I don’t need and whose purpose is better fulfilled by my iPhone.
-I might change my mind about the new camera if I reviewed my iPhone photography course and remembered that photography is the real issue, not the camera I use for it.
+I might change my mind about the new camera if I reviewed my iPhone photography course and remembered that taking good photos more important than which camera I take them with.

 Still, it would feel nice to hold a real camera again.
 I could pretend that I am a reporter the way I was on the Mississippi Gulf Coast.
 The newspaper sent me out on assignment with an early model Nikon Coolpix that took remarkably good photos.